DISCLAIMER: The M*A*S*H characters are

 during his last days, when it got hard to sit there with him, I'd go outside,

 and I'd stare up at the moon."
-Her
+Her voice breaks, and she tries to fight

-voice breaks, and she tries to fight the tears back, only it doesn't work.
+the tears back, only it doesn't work.
 "And I'd think of you.
-And everything would seem a little
+And

-He kisses her, soft
+He kisses her, soft fingertips

-fingertips wiping the tears from her face.
+wiping the tears from her face.
+"Marry me."
+He doesn't phrase it as a

 And her answer isn't a reply

 so much as the inevitable.
+"Yes."
+Yes, she'll marry him.
+Yes, she'll

-marry him.
-Yes, she will love him.
-Because the truth, when she doesn't distort
+love him.
+Because the truth, when she doesn't distort it or try to hide it, is she's

-him.
+loved him for too long to walk away from him.
 Even if she wanted to.

 He slides the ring onto her

-finger, and it is a perfect fit.
+finger, and it's a perfect fit.

 She wishes she could think

-end, the one who wanted her to be happy, was open enough to understand that a
+be.
+Although maybe that man at the end, the one who wanted her to be happy, was

-man he detested was the only possible man for his baby girl?
+open enough to understand that a man he detested was the only possible man for

 And even if he wouldn't be

 happy for her, at least she followed his orders.
-She's found happiness, as mixed up as it
+She's found happiness, as

-is.
-And she won't pull away from the
+mixed up as it is.
+And she won't pull away from the people she loves.
+And the

-happy for her.
+be happy for her.

 And that's all that matters.